13Aluminium/term/readme.md

   - `open_docs`: Opens the practical list of 4th sem subjects taught in Charusat.
 Type `open_docs help` for more information.
   - `attack`: Displays a message with a number less than or equal to 50.
   - `knock knock`: Displays a knock knock joke.
+  - `sem 5`: display the subjects of that semester.
   - Home Page: Added a new home page with a section to contact us via email about any suggestions.